MicrosoftLearning/MB-280T03-Design-and-deliver-powerful-customer-experiences-with-Dynamics-365-Customer-Insights/Instructions/Labs/02-2-Create-unified-profile.md

 - Low fits cases where the opposite is true, such as a marketing campaign.
 - The Medium level serves as a middle-ground option.

-1. In Customer Insights, expand Data in the left-hand navigation menu.
-Select Unify.
+1. In Customer Insights, expand **Data** in the left-hand navigation menu.
+Select **Unify.**
-2. Under Matching rules, select Edit.
+2. Under Matching rules, select **Edit.**
-3. Expand the Customers: Loyalty rule and select the ✏️ Edit button to open the FullName, Email conditions pane.
+3. Expand the **Customers: Loyalty** rule and select the **Edit** button to open the **FullName, Email** conditions pane.
-4. Under Condition 1, select Preview and note the values.
-Move the Precision slider for Condition 1 from High to Low.
-Select Done.
+4. Under Condition 1, select **Preview** and note the values.
+Move the Precision slider for Condition 1 from **High** to **Low**.
+Select **Done.**
-5. Select Next, select Next and select Create customer profiles.
+5. Select **Next**, select **Next**, and select **Create customer profiles.**
 6. Wait for the matching process to complete.
-7. Once the match process has completed, select the vertical dots menu next to the rule and select Preview to see the match results and the Score.
+7. Once the match process has completed, click **Edit** on matching rules.
+Select the **vertical dots menu** next to the **FullName, Email** rule and select **Preview** to see the match results and the Score.
 This shows how Customer Insights matched the data tables based on the rules you have defined.
 Some profiles have been created with a lower confidence of matching.
 8. Close the preview and select Edit.
 Select the Preview button below Condition 1.
 Here you can preview the number of Unmatched and Matched records for the FullName condition.
-9. Select Preview data under Unmatched or Matched to preview the matches.
+9. Select **Preview data** under Unmatched or Matched to preview the matches.
 Notice how the high scores have exact spelling but can match even if the name format (First Name, Last Name / Last Name, First Name) is different.
 With the low scores, notice how matches are made even when names are not spelled identically.
-10. Close the Criteria preview pane and select Cancel.
+10. Close the Criteria preview pane and select **Cancel.**

 Confer with the class: How many Unique Customer Profiles do you have now?

 ### Task 5 - Unifying customer fields
 This is the last phase in the data unification process.
 The purpose is to reconcile conflicting data and to define the attributes that will be used in the unified customer profile.
 A merged attribute is an attribute that exists in more than one data source and represents the same piece of data.
 For example, we may have ‘Email Address' in both eCommerce Customers and Loyalty Customer data sources.
 Customer Insights will attempt to identify the attributes to be merged to the standard data types we defined in the Source fields step.

-1. In Customer Insights, expand Data in the left-hand navigation menu.
-Select Unify.
+1. In Customer Insights, expand **Data** in the left-hand navigation menu.
+Select **Unify.**
-2. Under Unified data view, select Edit.
+2. Under Unified data view, select **Edit.**
 3. Under Customer columns, note how attributes from different data sources that are of the same type (e.g. FirstName) have been merged.
-4. Expand the FirstName merged attribute.
+4. Expand the **FirstName** merged attribute.
 You should see that the FirstName attribute in eCommerce: Contacts is ranked number 1.
 This denotes that where you have a matching customer profile in LoyaltyScheme and eCommerce, the FirstName taken from eCommerce: Contacts will be the primary.
-5. On the FirstName (2) row, select the Rename button.
-The Name defined here is the name that will be used in the Unified Customer Profile.
-6. Select Cancel.
-7. Note on the Keys tab, that the Keys from the original sources cannot be merged.
-For example, we have a ContactId as the primary key from eCommerce: Contacts and we also have ContactId within Loyalty: Customers.
-In fact, we are merging these records not on ContactId, but on FullName & EMail.
-8. For the ContactId row, against the Loyalty: Customers entity, select the Rename button and enter ContactIdLoyalty for Name to differentiate this item from the other IDs ingested and help avoid any confusion later.
-Select Done.
-9. Select Next and select Create customer profiles.
+9. Select **Next** and select **Create customer profiles.**
 10. Wait for the process to finish.

 Congratulations!
 You have successfully ingested, mapped, matched, and unified data from multiple sources within Customer Insights to create a Unified Customer Profile that can be used to gain insights into your whole customer base.